veeruns/kafka/README.md

     # ./kafka-mesos.sh scheduler

 Note: you can also use Marathon to launch the scheduler process so it gets restarted if it crashes.
+Note: You might not be able to run kafka-mesos scheduler in docker if mesos uses SSL.
+In order to make it work, run it as an plain marathon app.
+With the correct environmental variables set it would work.
+Marathon app json file can be found [[here][https://github.com/mesos/kafka/src/marathon/]

 Starting and using 1 broker
 ---------------------------